 Esophageal varices are abnormally swollen veins in the lining of the tube (esophagus) that goes from the mouth to the stomach.

-When pressure builds in the veins that bring blood to the liver, it's called portal hypertension.
-The pressure causes blood to backup into other smaller blood vessels.
-This includes those found in the esophagus.
+Portal hypertension is when pressure builds in the veins that bring blood to the liver.
+The pressure causes blood to back up into other smaller blood vessels, such as those found in the esophagus.
 This leads to varices.

-You may not notice problems until bleeding starts.
-Bleeding may not be serious and stop on its own.
-Signs of bleeding:
+A person may not have problems until bleeding starts.
+Bleeding may not be serious.
+It may also stop on its own.
+Signs of bleeding are:

-Medicines will lower blood pressure or cholesterol.
-These will help lower the risk of bleeding or slow any bleeding that is happening.
+Medicines may be given to lower blood pressure or cholesterol.
+This will help lower the risk of bleeding or slow any bleeding that is happening

 A liver transplant is the only way to completely cure esophageal varices.

 There are no known guidelines to lower the risk of this problem.

 National Institute of Diabetes and Digestive and Kidney Diseases

 de Franchis R, Baveno VI Faculty.
 Expanding consensus in portal hypertension: Report of the Baveno VI Consensus Workshop: Stratifying risk and individualizing care for portal hypertension.
 J Hepatol.
 2015 Sep;63(3):743-752.